Layers of Learning Curriculum Guide

 As kids grow, usually the second half of first grade or sometime in second grade, the student can copy the words you wrote, either on another sheet of paper or on a whiteboard or somewhere.
 This gives them practice with the physical act of writing.

 In fourth or fifth grade, or whenever your child is writing with relative ease on his own, you switch to a summary sentence, then paragraph, that he writes without help.
 Though you may still need to help the child verbalize his ideas before he can commit them to paper.
+You've moved on past the narration stage at this point, but the writing process continues.

 Express an Opinion